dijksterhuis/octatools/README.md

 inclined -- read the file from your website into bytes, pass to the `ot_tools` python module, get the json for it etc. etc.

-I'm tempted to include some of the `ot-tools-cli` functions in this at some point.
+I'm tempted to include some of the `ot-tools` functions in this at some point.
 But that's something I'll worry about much later.

 ### Current Features (mostly working-ish)